Missouri softball gets biggest win, worst loss yet on final day of Oklahoma tournament

 The Tigers will have to focus on the positives after their humbling by the bats and arms of the No. 1 team in the country.

-They will be heading home for the first time this season, hosting the Mizzou Tournament next weekend.
+They will be heading home for the first time this season, hosting the Mizzou Tournament this weekend.

 Kessinger, who was expected to be one of the leaders of the team entering the season, collected hits in all five games of this weekend’s tournament.
 She has suffered from some inconsistency this season, but looks to be finding her form as Missouri prepares to wind down its out-of-conference schedule.

-Though the afternoon saw all three Tigers pitchers get tagged for at least three runs, Megan Schumacher gave up two hits in the five-innings shutout of ULM.
-It brought her ERA down to 1.38 for the season and hasn’t given up an earned run since Feb.
+Though the afternoon saw all three Tigers pitchers get tagged for at least three runs, Megan Schumacher gave up two hits in the five-inning shutout of ULM.
+It brought her ERA down to 1.38 for the season and she hasn’t given up an earned run since Feb.
 13 against Memphis.

 Sunday’s opening game also saw the first career hits for four different Tigers.
 Riley Heckenkamp, Chantice Phillips, Kelsee Mortimer and Alexis Burks all notched their first hits in the demolition of the Warhawks.